Game Brain Science: How Your Super Bowl Team Plays Can Sway What You Eat

 The Super Bowl isn't just one of the biggest sporting events of the year.
 It's also one of the biggest eating events.
 And whether your team wins or loses the big game can influence how you enjoy your food – and how much of it you consume – even the day after.

-That's according to neuroscientist Rachel Herz, an assistant professor of psychiatry and human behavior at Brown University and author of Why You Eat What You Eat.
+That's according to neuroscientist Rachel Herz, who is on the faculty at Brown University and Boston College and author of Why You Eat What You Eat.

 "Many, many chickens die for the Super Bowl, and it's estimated that people consume, in the four to five hours of the game alone, 2,400 calories," Herz notes, pointing to a popular estimate released by the Calorie Control Council.